WatiBenj/Blockchain_Ajtai_Hash/README.md

  - **Main.java** (Main class)

-   This class
-   This class includes all the stages required to add a new block to the blockchain.
+   This class can be seen as the environment in which all actions related to the extraction of a new block and its addition to the blockchain are undertaken.
+Its fields are the *n*, *m* and *q* parameters of the Ajtai hash function, the corresponding *Ajtai key* and an integer *difficulty* specifying the required number of 0's with which the correct hash value should start.
+It contains all the stages required to add a new block to the blockchain.
 More precisely, this procedure can be described by the following steps :

   1. Definition of the Ajtai key (random binary matrix)
   2. Instanciation of the first block (genesis)